teleivo/puppet-openmrs-radiologydcm4chee/README.md

 * installs mysql server
 * installs [dcm4chee] (http://www.dcm4che.org/) and deploys DICOM viewer [weasis] (https://github.com/nroduit/Weasis)
 * installs tomcat 7 and deploys [OpenMRS] (http://openmrs.org/) version 1.11.4

+*Note: vagrant up will deploy the puppet code that is on a remote branch named like the branch you are currently on.
+(By default: master)*

 ####Access OpenMRS and dcm4chee
 Once vagrant is done with the installation of the VM you can access the following via your browser: